vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 Creating an exclusion is one possible approach for addressing these types of issues.
 This article also includes [Alternatives to creating exclusions and allow indicators](#alternatives-to-creating-exclusions-and-allow-indicators).

 > [!NOTE]
-> Creating an exclusion should only be considered after thoroughly understanding the root cause of the unexpected behavior.
+> Creating an indicator or an exclusion should only be considered after thoroughly understanding the root cause of the unexpected behavior.

 ## Examples of issues and steps to consider